On August 16, 2018, the “Queen of Soul” passed away.

 To emphasize the importance of a traditional Will, let’s look at the most common consequences of estate planning disputes.

 Beyond the emotional toll, the financial impacts of an unclear estate plan can be staggering.
-Legal battles don't come cheap.
-The Franklin estate, reportedly worth tens of millions, saw a sizable portion diverted towards legal fees as family members sought clarity in court.
+Legal disputes don't come cheap.
+The Franklin estate, estimated at around $80 million, saw a sizable portion diverted towards probate and legal fees as family members sought clarity in court.
 Further, without a definitive Will, assets can be frozen for long periods, leading to depreciation in value or tax complications.

 The lack of a clear Will often leads to damaged relationships and expensive legal fees.